 Online Bachelor of Arts in Economics

-UMaine has been ranked #87 in Best Online Bachelor’s Programs for Veterans by U.S. News & World Report.
+UMaine is ranked #88 in Best Online Bachelor’s Programs for Veterans by U.S. News & World Report.

-Economics examines the way in which individuals and societies choose to manage their scarce resources to help understand the world around us.
-Our 100% online B.A. in Economics provides students with strong analytical and critical thinking skills necessary for economics, business, and other fields, such as law, public administration, and public policy.
+Economics examines how individuals and societies manage their scarce resources to help understand the world around us.
+Our 100% online B.A. in Economics provides students with strong analytical and critical thinking skills for economics, business, and other fields, such as law, public administration, and public policy.

 Why UMaineOnline